polespinasa/website/content/english/posts/mempool_filters.md

 +++
-title = 'Mempool Filters Technical Opinion' date = 2025-09-02
-draft = false
-tags = ["Nodes", "Mempool", "P2P", "Mining", "Policy"] categories = ["Opinion"]
+title = 'A technical overview and opinion about mempool filters' date = 2025-09-02 draft = false tags = ["Nodes", "Mempool", "P2P", "Mining", "Policy"] categories = ["Opinion"]
 +++

-## A technical overview and opinion about mempool filters

 ### What is the Mempool?